 Chase’s proprietary loyalty program is called Ultimate Rewards.
-It’s one of the most famous and well-known types of points out there, and there are lots of great reasons why.
+It’s one of the most well-known types of points out there, and there are lots of great reasons why.

 So, how do you book Rosewood stays at a 1.5 cents per point value?
-Simple: if you have the Chase Sapphire Reserve® Card and you book your Rosewood stay via the Chase travel portal, you can get a bonus of 50% in your redeemed points.
+Simple: if you have the Chase Sapphire Reserve® and you book your Rosewood stay via the Chase travel portal, you can get a bonus of 50% on your redeemed points.

-What if you don’t have the Chase Sapphire Reserve card?
-You can still get a value of 1.25 cents per point for travel booked through the Chase travel portal if you have the Chase Sapphire Preferred® Card, the Ink Business Preferred® Credit Card, or the discontinued Ink Business Plus® Credit Card.
+What if you don’t have a Chase Sapphire Reserve card?
+You can still get a value of 1.25 cents per point for travel booked through the Chase travel portal if you have the Chase Sapphire Preferred® Card or Ink Business Preferred® Credit Card.

-And lastly, you can book travel via the Chase travel portal at a 1 cent per point value if you hold the Chase Freedom Flex℠ Credit Card, the Chase Freedom Unlimited® card, the Ink Business Cash® Credit Card, the Ink Business Unlimited® Credit Card, or even the Chase Freedom® card (no longer open to new applicants).
+And lastly, you can book travel via the Chase travel portal at a 1 cent per point value if you hold the Chase Freedom Flex℠, Chase Freedom Unlimited®, Ink Business Cash® Credit Card, or Ink Business Unlimited® Credit Card.

 Redeeming Amex Membership Rewards Points

-American Express’s points system is called Membership Rewards and it’s extremely easy to earn lots of points.
+American Express’s points system is called Membership Rewards and it’s extremely easy to earn lots of points with cards such as The Platinum Card® from American Express.
 Furthermore, there are countless phenomenal ways to redeem Amex points for top-notch value.

 Normally, Amex Membership Rewards points can be used towards hotel stays via Amex Travel, but you’ll notice that most stays will yield a value of 0.7 cents per point.
-You can improve this by booking a Amex Fine Hotels & Resorts stay at a value of 1 cent per point (more details below).
+You can improve the value by booking an Amex Fine Hotels & Resorts stay at a value of 1 cent per point (more details below).

 Redeeming Capital One Miles

-Capital One offers a rewards system for its Venture and Spark line-up of credit cards.
+Capital One Miles offers a rewards system for its Venture and Spark line-up of credit cards, including the Capital One Venture X Rewards Credit Card and the Capital One Spark Miles for Business card.
 And if you happen to have Capital One miles, you can redeem them for 1 cent per point in value when you book via Capital One Travel.

 Redeeming Citi ThankYou Points

-Citi’s version of the Chase travel portal is the Citi Travel Center.
-Just like with Chase and Amex, you can book flights, hotels, car rentals, cruises, and more with this online portal.
+In the Citi ThankYou travel portal, just like with Chase and Amex, you can book flights, hotels, car rentals, cruises, and more.